-Here are some of the people working on early modern English nuns
+People working on early modern English and Irish nuns

 Heartfelt thanks to all early modern #nuntastic scholars for their help in compiling these pages.